probabilistic-numerics/probnum/docs/source/development/example_notebook.rst

 ***********************************

 Now that you've created your notebook, we have to add it in the right place on the website.
-Check the existing topics in :code:`./docs/source/tutorials/<some_topic>.rst` and add your notebook name to the appropriate `nbgallery`.
+Check the existing topics in :code:`./docs/source/tutorials/<some_topic>.rst` and add your notebook name to the appropriate :code:`nbgallery`.

 .. code-block:: rst